1. What is a Disparity Study?

 A: Disparity studies are used to determine whether there is evidence of discrimination in the market where the City makes its procurements that would justify the use of race-based and/or gender based remedies.
 Such evidence is necessary to satisfy requirements for affirmative action set by the 1989 U.S. Supreme Court’s decision in the case of City of Richmond v.
 J.A.
 Croson.

-A: The City and the State are each conducting separate disparity studies because their programs cover different geographic regions.
+A: The City and the State conducted separate disparity studies because their programs cover different geographic regions.
 Both studies are essential components in the process of updating the City and State’s respective M/WBE programs.
-It is important that your voice is heard and that you participate in both studies.

 4. What is anecdotal evidence and why is anecdotal evidence collected as part of the Study?